Church of the Presidents (New Jersey)

-The Church of the Presidents is a former Episcopal chapel on the Jersey Shore where seven United States presidents worshipped.
+The Church of the Presidents is a former Episcopal chapel of ease on the Jersey Shore where seven United States presidents worshipped.
 It was visited by presidents Ulysses S. Grant, Rutherford B. Hayes, James A. Garfield, Chester A. Arthur, Benjamin Harrison, William McKinley, and Woodrow Wilson.
 All except Grant were in office when they paid their visits to the church.

 For approximately 75 years it was a seasonal summer resort church, located at 1260 Ocean Avenue in Long Branch, Monmouth County, New Jersey, United States, just across the street from the Atlantic Ocean.
 In 1953 the Episcopal Diocese deconsecrated the church and slated it for demolition.
 Local preservationists stepped in and in 1955 the old chapel was rededicated as the Long Branch Historical Museum.
 Today the building is undergoing extensive structural repairs and renovations.
 It is closed to the public.

 History

 The Church of the Presidents was consecrated in 1879 as St. James Protestant Episcopal Chapel, a branch of St. James Episcopal Church, located elsewhere in Long Branch, New Jersey.
 The church picked up its nickname following the visits of so many chief executives.

 The chapel was designed in the Carpenter Gothic style by the New York architectural firm of William Appleton Potter, and Robert Henderson Robertson.
 The firm was famous in the era for designing South Congregational Church, Springfield, Massachusetts (1871-1875) and the Brown University Library (1875).
 The men also designed summer homes on the Jersey Shore.

 In the 19th century, Long Branch was considered the Monte Carlo of America.
 A white flag was raised when women went in the ocean; a red pennant was hoisted to begin the males-only sessions.
 In August 1861, Mary Todd Lincoln took a vacation in Long Branch and began a tradition of dignitaries from the nation's capital to become regular guests.
 From the Gilded Age up until the era before World War I, Long Branch was one of the nation's premier summer vacation spots, drawing the wealthy to its stately large homes.

 The Church of the Presidents was where the wealthy summer residents worshipped.
 Famous families such as the Goulds, Vanderbilts, Sloans, and Drexels had palatial summer residences nearby.
 A newspaper reporter in 1886 estimated that the net worth of a small group of Sunday morning congregants was more than $250 million.
 During summertime in the Gay Nineties, an $8,000 Sunday collection was not unusual.
 However, by 1925 the chapel was in dire financial straits, and only by generous contributions of local townspeople was it saved.
 A New York real estate magnate, Henry Levy, paid off its back taxes, despite not being a member of the church, or a Christian.
 He remarked, "Although we are not of the same faith, we believe in the same God."
 This was only a temporary reprieve for the church.